 After learning so much about these therapy dogs, you may be thinking what do I need to find one that can help yourself.
 The American Kennel Club is an excellent organization to help you find a therapy dog.
 This company approves training site across the country, and they keep a list of breeders.
 Many of the breeders all train their dogs and other dogs.
 You can use this link to the American Kennel Club marketplace.
-At their marketplace, you can find a therapy dog according to your zip code.
+In their marketplace, you can find a therapy dog according to your zip code.
 If you own a dog, the American Kennel Club can also help you find a trainer that will teach your dog how to be a therapy dog.

 Breeds of Therapy Dogs

 Trying to pick the best therapy dog for you is a serious decision.
 You shouldn’t pick one without considering how the dog will be helping you.
 With this in mind, a great place to start is with the size of the dog.
 There are small and large breeds with their unique advantages.
 Small dogs are helpful because they’re easy to lift up and don’t take up as much room.
 Large dogs are useful because they can climb onto beds and might be calmer.
 Here is a list provided by the Companion Animals corporation that can be helpful in making this choice.
 If the dog has a relaxed demeanor, there is a higher chance that training will be quicker and more successful.